armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 $ kubectl --namespace monitoring port-forward svc/grafana 3000
 ```

-Access the Grafana web interface via http://localhost:3000 and use the default grafana user:password of `admin:admin`.
+Access the Grafana web interface via http://localhost:3000 and use the default Grafana username and password of `admin:admin`.

 ## Add Armory dashboards to Grafana